MicrosoftDocs/learn/learn-pr/azure-fundamentals/choose-azure-services-sla-lifecycle/includes/5-access-preview-services.md

 ## How can I stay updated on the latest announcements?

-The [Azure updates](https://azure.microsoft.com/updates?azure-portal=true) page provides information about the latest updates to Azure products, services, and features, as well as product roadmaps and announcements.
+The [Azure updates](https://azure.microsoft.com/updates?azure-portal=true) page provides information about the latest updates to Azure products, services, and features, and product roadmaps and announcements.

 From the Azure updates page, you can: